Glock: Operating mechanism

 The Glock 17 is a short recoil–operated, locked-breech semi-automatic pistol that uses a modified Browning cam-lock system adapted from the Hi-Power pistol.
 The firearm's locking mechanism uses a linkless, vertically tilting barrel with a rectangular breech that locks into the ejection port cut-out in the slide (the SIG Sauer system).
-During the recoil stroke, the barrel moves rearward initially locked together with the slide about 3 mm until the bullet leaves the barrel and chamber pressure drops to a safe level.
+During the recoil stroke, the barrel initially moves rearward, locked together with the slide about 3 mm, until the bullet leaves the barrel and the chamber pressure drops to a safe level.
 A ramped lug extension at the base of the barrel then interacts with a tapered locking block integrated into the frame, forcing the barrel down and unlocking it from the slide.
 This camming action terminates the barrel's movement while the slide continues back under recoil, extracting and ejecting the spent cartridge casing.
 The slide's uninterrupted rearward movement and counter-recoil cycle are characteristic of the Browning system.

-Glock pistols incorporate a number of features intended to enhance reliability in adverse conditions, such as utilizing advanced metal coatings, "stub" slide guides instead of true frame rails, and an unusual cocking mechanism wherein the trigger is partially responsible for cocking the striker.
-By relying partially on force from the shooter's trigger finger to cock the striker, a Glock effectively reduces the load on the recoil spring as the slide moves forward into battery, whereas almost all other striker-fired pistols on the market rely fully on the recoil spring to cock the striker.
+Glock pistols incorporate several features intended to enhance reliability under adverse conditions, such as advanced metal coatings, "stub" slide guides instead of true frame rails, and an unusual cocking mechanism in which the trigger is partially responsible for cocking the striker.
+By relying partially on force from the shooter's trigger finger to cock the striker, a Glock effectively reduces the load on the recoil spring as the slide moves forward into battery.
+In contrast, almost all other striker-fired pistols on the market rely fully on the recoil spring to cock the striker.